deanmarchiori/ds-env-setup/README.md

 ## Acknowldegements

-Thanks to [Rami Krispin](https://github.com/RamiKrispin) and their tutorial on {Deploying Flex Actions](https://github.com/RamiKrispin/deploy-flex-actions) where much of the inspiration comes from.
+Thanks to [Rami Krispin](https://github.com/RamiKrispin) and their tutorial on [Deploying Flex Actions](https://github.com/RamiKrispin/deploy-flex-actions) where much of the inspiration amnd code comes from.

 Thanks to the team at [The Rocker Project](https://rocker-project.org/)